laminlabs/lamindb/docs/signup-login.md

 lamin login testuser1
 ```

-If you don't have a cached password in your environment, you need to pass it:
+If you don't have a cached key in your environment, you need to pass it:

 ```
-lamin login <email> --password <password>
+lamin login <email> --key <key>
 ```